kemapak/blog/Testing/Testing Design Patterns for UI.md

 **For fixtures created in test suites setup it is not recommended.**

 #### Test Value Management
-This pattern is used for managing values that in tests; for fixtures, and in exercising and verification stages.
+This pattern is used for managing values that in tests; for fixtures, and in execution and verification stages.
 Sometimes using helper methods could make the code simpler and more descriptive.

 ##### Literal
 When you use literal constants in the tests to set up, exercise, and verify your code, you can use value literals.
 Literal values are clear to humans about the intention.